IBM-Cloud/terraform-provider-ibm/website/docs/d/is_virtual_network_interface_ip.html.markdown

 layout: "ibm"
 page_title: "IBM : ibm_is_virtual_network_interface_ip"
 description: |-
-  Get information about Virtual NetworkInterface Ip
+  Get information about Virtual Network Interface Reserved Ip
 subcategory: "Virtual Private Cloud API"
 ---

 # ibm_is_virtual_network_interface_ip

-Provides a read-only data source to retrieve information about a Virtual NetworkInterface Ip.
+Provides a read-only data source to retrieve information about a Virtual Network Interface Reserved Ip.
 You can then reference the fields of the data source in other resources within the same configuration by using interpolation syntax.

 ## Example Usage